prl-mushr/mushr-website/content/hardware/build_instructions.md

 **Steps**

 1. Put the 3000 mAH NiMH battery into the battery compartment on the left side of the racecar chassis.
 Orient the battery such that the wires run towards the front of the racecar chassis.
 This battery comes with the chassis.
 If you ordered the Pro chassis, you may have received a 7.4V LiPo battery instead.
 For safety reasons, we do not recommend using this battery.
+Instead, please use a NiMH battery.

 2. Use two M2.5 flat head screws and nuts to attach the two tabs extending out the back of the front foundation to the corresponding holes near the front of the back foundation.